 Traditionally, it has been difficult for homeowners to buy their own replacement windows.

 Some people believe it is because the supply "food chain" is set up to keep the professional windows industry in business, with customers forced to pay their high prices.
-By making DIY installation impossible, even the most motivated DIYer is forced to hire a company do the job.
+By making DIY installation impossible, even the most motivated DIYer is forced to hire a company to do the job.

 While that is possible, another reason may be that window replacement is a bigger job than most homeowners may expect.
 Window installers, after all, replace windows every day of their life; what is difficult for the DIYer is rote for them.
 In any case, it is difficult for homeowners to buy their own replacement windows for self-installation.